-Steve has converted to using social media in lieu of a static research website; you can follow him on Twitter (@prof_smurph) or on (a new) Instagram (profsmurph) for research updates and stories.
+Steve uses social media in lieu of a static research website; these days, you can mainly find him on Bluesky (smurph.bsky.social) or Mastodon (@smurph).

-Steve teaches courses on restoration ecology, rewilding, conservation ecology, and translational ecology.
-Previously, he has taught courses on introduction to environment, resources and sustainability, project management, environmental analysis, parks and protected areas, and sustainable agriculture.
+Steve teaches courses on restoration ecology, rewilding, conservation ecology, translational ecology and parks and protected areas.

 Steve is Editor-in-Chief of Restoration Ecology, the flagship (official) journal of the international Society for Ecological Restoration.

-Steve is involved with the Centre for Applied Sciences in Ontario Protected Areas (CASIOPA), the Ontario Invasive Species Centre, Experimental Lakes Area (ELA), and numerous other national and international agencies and projects.
-He has presented over 150 talks at international conferences and authored several hundred academic, professional, practitioner, and policy papers.
+Steve is involved with the Centre for Applied Sciences in Ontario Protected Areas (CASIOPA) and the Experimental Lakes Area (ELA) plus numerous other national and international agencies and projects.
+He has presented over 200 talks at international conferences and authored several hundred academic, professional, practitioner, and policy papers.

-Steve’s research spans populations through landscape scales, though many projects are focused on ecological communities.
-Students are encouraged to develop their own focus and independent projects though it is expected they will relate to Steve’s main research areas listed above.
-Steve does have a well-funded research program and there are usually some projects have funding already attached for students.
+Steve’s research projects mainly are focused on restoring or conserving ecological communities or national and international ecological management.
+Students are encouraged to develop their own focus and independent projects though they should relate to Steve’s overarching research areas listed above.
 Consider your interests, put together a ‘pitch’ and contact Steve to discuss your ideas.